 - As the MCA receives a large number of proposals, a response may not be immediate, although we endeavour to respond to suitable proposals within two to three months.

-- We ask that you do not send through duplicate or additional material to the Directorate, Artistic Programs and Curatorial Department.
+- We ask that you do not send through duplicate or additional material to the Directorate and Curatorial and Digital Department.

 DOES THE MCA HAVE A PERMANENT COLLECTION?